Eligibility criteria

 Receive offer

 Well done!
-If you have received an offer from one or more Australian Government agency/agencies.
-If you accept your offer, your placement agency will then contact you to begin the onboarding process.
+You have received an offer from one or more Australian Government agency/agencies.
+If you accept your offer, your placement agency will then contact you to begin the commencement process.